-Ever wondered what's the source of the famous pip-pip-pips sound heard on BBC radio marking the hour.
+Ever wondered what the famous pip-pip-pips sound heard on BBC radio marking the hour is?

 This astronomical regulator was originally made for use in observing the Transit of Venus in 1874.

-In 1923 it was adapted as the primary standard for the new six-pip time signal.
+In 1923 it became the source of the six-pip time signal used by the BBC.
 The clock sent electrical impulses down a telephone wire to the BBC for conversion into audio pips for radio broadcasts.